Power naps are one of the best ways to regain energy naturally - especially if you’re feeling exhausted.

 2. Find a comfy space - comfort is key for the best power nap because it’s important to fall asleep fast, without wasting time to get comfortable.
 It helps to nap in an area that is dark with minimal distraction - but it doesn’t necessarily have to be your bed.

 Some people can master the power nap so effectively that they can power nap anywhere - the office, on trains, on the couch!
-Using a cooling blanket such as a weighted blanket is one way to ensure you fall asleep fast, and maintain the perfect temperature during your power nap.
+Your body temperature naturally drops when you fall asleep, but if you’re a stuffy sleeper, using a cooling blanket such as a weighted blanket is one way to ensure you fall asleep fast, and maintain the perfect temperature during your power nap.
 Fast sleep is one of the many weighted blanket benefits.

 3. Set the perfect temperature - sleeping cool during your nap is just as crucial as regulating temperature during regular sleep.
 Between 60 and 67 degrees is the ideal temperature for better sleep.
 Getting the temp just right will ensure you fall asleep as fast as possible and wake up without feeling hot and bothered.